Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

 Using Power BI, this project analyzes key HR datasets covering employee profiles, performance reviews, satisfaction levels, and education background.
 The resulting dashboards enable HR managers and senior leadership to:

-The resulting dashboards enable HR managers and senior leadership to:

 📈 Understand workforce composition and demographics

-🔍 Identify performance and satisfaction patterns
+🔍 Identify performance and satisfaction trends, patterns, and drivers

 🎯 Support proactive planning and retention strategies